Last Updated on

 There are now two hotel options at Resorts.
 The most luxurious (and costly) is in the casino building itself.
 All 322 rooms are regal, dressed in shades of blue, with windowed floor to ceiling walls that remind you that you are in the Catskills with every view.

-Even the smallest guest chambers are 600 sq. ft. and that includes a contemporary double-sink, modern-tiled bathroom larger than many New York City studio apartments.
+Even the smallest guest chambers are 600 square feet.
+And that includes a contemporary double-sink, modern-tiled bathroom larger than many New York City studio apartments.

-All 101 pretty rooms at the new on-property Alder Hotel (which will sometime soon be connected to the main casino by an enclosed breezeway) are significantly smaller, but also significantly less expensive, starting at $99 midweek offseason.
+All 101 pretty rooms at the new on-property Alder Hotel are significantly smaller.
+However, they are also significantly less expensive, starting at $99 midweek offseason.

 Crystal Life Spa